r-fukutoku/ML410_Project4/index.md

 #### Final results:

+___Simple regression:___
-The Cross-validated Mean Squared Error for LWR is : 175.482983119759
-The Cross-validated Mean Squared Error for RF is : 170.1605321899341
-The Cross-validated Mean Squared Error for XGB is : 172.00290255220014
+The Cross-validated Mean Squared Error for LWR is : 164.98028444123733 The Cross-validated Mean Squared Error for RF is : 167.14334994759085 The Cross-validated Mean Squared Error for XGB is : 168.4544855884694
-(The Cross-validated Mean Squared Error for Boosted LWR is : 159.30179064112733)

 ___Multiple Boosting:___
-The Cross-validated Mean Squared Error for Boosted LWR with Random Forest is :
+The Cross-validated Mean Squared Error for Boosted LWR with Random Forest is : 156.3043144868844
-The Cross-validated Mean Squared Error for Boosted LWR with Decision Tree is :
+The Cross-validated Mean Squared Error for Boosted LWR with Decision Tree is : 165.13235870354328
-The Cross-validated Mean Squared Error for Boosted LWR with XGBoost is :
+The Cross-validated Mean Squared Error for Boosted LWR with XGBoost is : 159.55883222184173

 Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that Boosted Lowess achieved significantly better result than other regressions including Lowess, Random Forest, and Extreme Gradient Boosting (XGBoost).